 Right around the time I hit high school, my family started opening gifts on Christmas Eve.
-The seven of us would come together in our large living room and sit expectantly on the red plaid couches while someone played “Santa” by setting piles of presents next to each of us.
-The stack included some sibling gifts we exchanged among us, but the bulk of them came from my “parents”… technically, my mom.
+The seven of us would come together in our large living room and sit expectantly on the plaid couches while someone played “Santa” setting piles of presents next to each of us.
+The stack included some sibling gifts we exchanged amongst us, but the bulk of the presents came from my “parents”… technically, my mom.

 For my poor mom, these gifts became a running joke with us.
 My oldest brother would start to raz her about the white t-shirt he just unwrapped and as soon as my dad or other brother opened theirs, we’d fake our surprise and burst out laughing.

 Don’t get me wrong, there were always one or two gifts specific to each of us, but mostly my mom looked at Christmas as a way to replenish our basics.

 We may have given her a hard time every December 24th, but in reality, we were grateful.
 Buying basics was never a priority for any of us.
 I mean, how many teens or twenty year olds put underwear or socks on the top of their gift lists?

 Every family has their own traditions and stuffing stockings was not one or ours.
 Instead of putting gifts in stockings, my mom wrapped every gift herself.
 Only Santa’s gifts were delivered unwrapped and placed in plain sight under the tree in our sun-room.

 We were incredibly fortunate and to the outsider’s eye, the amount of presents piled under our tree looked extravagant, but most of them were t-shirts, underwear or socks we’d wear year round…and that is exactly what makes a gift the best gift; the one that gets worn, used and loved for years to come.